assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft4.md

 If the NoSuchServer condition occurs, the session is considered closed once M2 has been sent and received.
+Furthermore, the client's behavior MUST NOT be affected be the value of M2/ServerEncKey when NoSuchServer occurs.
+When the NoSuchServer bit is set the server MUST send 32 zero-valued bytes in the field M2/ServerEncKey.

     **** M3 ****